Requiem for a Dream: Editing

 As with Aronofsky's previous film, Pi, montages of extremely short shots were used throughout the film; such techniques are sometimes referred to as hip hop montage but are also employed in traditional cinema, such as Man with a Movie Camera.
 While an average 100-minute film has 600 to 700 cuts, Requiem for a Dream features more than 2,000.
 Split-screen is used extensively, along with extremely tight close-ups.
 Long tracking shots, including shots where the camera is strapped to an actor and facing them, known as Snorricam, and time-lapse photography are also prominent stylistic devices.

 Aronofsky alternates between extreme close-ups and extreme distance from the action, with sharp cuts between reality and characters' fantasies.
 The camerawork forces the viewer to explore the characters' states of mind, hallucinations, visual distortions, and inaccurate sense of time.
 The average length of scenes also shortens as the film progresses, from around 90 seconds to 2 minutes in the beginning, until the climactic scenes, which are cut very rapidly accompanied by incidental music.
 After the climax, there is a short period of silence and serenity.
 Pixelation and a fisheye lens are also techniques used to help reinforce the effect of drugs and the viewer's distance from the character.

 Music

 The soundtrack was composed by Clint Mansell.
-The string quartet arrangements were written by Pulitzer Prize-winning composer David Lang, and was performed by the Kronos Quartet.
+The string quartet arrangements were written by David Lang and performed by the Kronos Quartet.
 The soundtrack was re-released with the album Requiem for a Dream: Remixed, which contains remixes of the music by various artists including Paul Oakenfold, Josh Wink, Jagz Kooner, and Delerium.
 The track "Lux Aeterna" is an orchestral composition by Mansell, the leitmotif of Requiem for a Dream, and the penultimate piece in the film's soundtrack.
 The popularity of this piece led to its use in popular culture outside the film, in film and teaser trailers, and with multiple remixes and remakes by other producers.